AguaClara/UASB/UASB_Manual_Spring2018.md

 <!--- how we modified UASBs --->
 In January 2017, a novel pilot scale UASB reactor design was created by AguaClara for the EPA People, Prosperity and the Planet (P3) [Student Design Competition proposal](https://docs.google.com/document/d/1geug1EyFjCRLQgO79vTOXUUFia3RBw3bhaIHPUiqu44/edit?usp=sharing).
 This reactor was designed to improve the accessibility of wastewater treatment for small communities.
 The proposed UASB reactor design identified areas to improve conventional reactor design, making the system cheaper and easier to fabricate and implement globally.
 Later sections of this manual detail these changes and quantify their impact on the design.

 Since submission of this proposal, there has been ongoing work to develop the final design of the reactor.
-This document details the full design process, and is written to serve as a manual for our full UASB design.
+This document details the full design process, and is written to serve as a manual for the full UASB design.
 As the design is completed, additional information will be added detailing a full fabrication plan for the reactor.

 ## Literature Review and Previous Work

 ### Conventional Wastewater Treatment Options
 Municipal and industrial wastewater can be treated via biological, chemical, or thermal oxidation treatment processes.
 While all processes lead to the eventual breakdown of organic matter, biological treatment is more commonly used because the latter two treatment options require higher capital investment and operational costs due to the need of complex, and chemicals or energy inputs ([Mittal et. al, 2011](http://www.watertoday.org/Article%20Archieve/Aquatech%2012.pdf)).
 The two main types of biological treatment are the activated sludge process and anaerobic digestion.
 When compared to the activated sludge process, anaerobic digestion yields less sludge and reduces energy input ([Mittal et. al, 2011](http://www.watertoday.org/Article%20Archieve/Aquatech%2012.pdf)).
 Although there are some drawbacks to anaerobic digestion such as long solids retention time (SRT) and insufficient nutrient removal, the reduced energy input renders it the most feasible technology for small communities lacking proper water treatment  ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).

 ### UASB Basics

 ![Conventional_UASB](/Images/Conventional_UASB.PNG)
 <p align="center">Figure 1: A conventional UASB design.
 Wastewater is pumped through the bottom of the reactor where it is processed by anaerobic microorganisms that are packed into sludge granules.
-Spread through the bottom of the reactor allows maximized  contact with the sludge.
+Wastewater spread through the bottom of the reactor promotes maximized contact with the sludge.
 As the microorganisms process organic matter in the wastewater, biogas is produced and collected in a funnel structure for eventual use.  </p>

 UASBs utilize mixed cultures of anaerobic microorganisms to biologically process and remove organic matter (OM), chemical oxygen demand (COD), biological oxygen demand (BOD), and suspended solids (SS).
 They are designed to operate at short hydraulic retention times (HRT) and long solids retention time (SRT) to increase loading capacity and improve sludge stabilization.
 Due to the dispersion of influent to maximize sludge contact as shown in Figure 1, UASBs can achieve optimal levels of primary treatment quite quickly compared to other anaerobic treatment processes.
 In alternative processes such as anaerobic filters, anaerobic baffled reactors, and septic tanks, water passes over an exposed surface of sludge and organic matter is treated as it diffuses through ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).